 The purpose of the first tier is to meet immediate day-to-day cash needs.
 These funds should be invested in traditional money market strategies and/or FDIC-insured bank accounts to help ensure capital preservation and daily liquidity.

 Tier 2: Core reserve cash

-The aim of the second tier is to provide liquidity for ongoing funding needs.
+The aim of the second tier is to provide liquidity for ongoing spending needs.
 Tier 2 assets still should be invested conservatively; however, moving a step further out in duration opens the door to investment in high-quality debt with maturities beyond one business day, such as an enhanced cash or an ultra-short bond fund, that can potentially enhance yield and better match intermediate cash liabilities.